SayanInf/Hotel_Management_System/README.md

 ```

 ### Step 3: Database Setup
-Open the 'Hotel_Management_System' folder which you downloaded earlier, copy the contents of [MySQLDbcreate.sql](https://github.com/SayanInf/Hotel_Management_System/blob/main/MySQLDBcreate.sql) and paste it in the MySQL command line or Directly open it with MySQL Workbench and click on the lightning icon shown in the top bar.
+Open the 'Hotel_Management_System' folder which you downloaded earlier, copy the contents of [MySQLDbcreate.sql](https://github.com/SayanInf/Hotel_Management_System/blob/main/MySQLDBcreate.sql) and paste it into the MySQL command line or Directly open it with MySQL Workbench and click on the lightning icon shown in the top bar.
 Or, use Command Prompt(cmd) to run the 'MySQLDBcreate.sql' file.
-Note the MySQL hostname, username, password (and the name of the schema only if you changed the name) of the given 'hotel_management' Schema.
+Note the MySQL hostname, username, and password (and the name of the schema only if you changed the name) of the given 'hotel_management' Schema.

 ### Step 4: It's Done!
 Yaayyy!!!
 Run the Hotel Management System.pyw file.